-The FSIS review process consists of two parts: (1) an annual document review of the State MPI program's self-assessment submission and (2) a triennial onsite verification audit.
+The FSIS review process consists of two parts: (1) an annual document review of the State MPI program's self-assessment submission and (2) a triennial verification onsite audit.
 FSIS may use one or both parts of the comprehensive audit process to determine whether a State MPI program is operating in a manner "at least equal to" the Federal inspection program.
 Annually, a non-designated State is required to submit self-assessment documentations demonstrating the MPI program operates in a manner "at least equal to" the Federal inspection program.
 The self-assessment process requires a State MPI program to conduct a comparative assessment of FSIS' inspection program and its own to determine whether the implemented inspection operations, regulatory sampling programs, and compliance enforcement strategies achieve outcomes "at least equal to" FSIS.

 The self-assessment documentation should describe the current MPI program's administrative and operational procedures that ensure uniform enforcement of applicable laws and governing regulations; taking control of adulterated or misbranded products found in intrastate commerce; and assigning competent inspection personnel at establishments where products receive the State marks of inspection.
-In the self-assessment, the State MPI program is to include copies of all applicable laws, administrative rules, regulations, and policies deemed necessary to carry out the inspection program.
+The State MPI program is to include the self-assessment submission copies of all applicable laws, administrative rules, regulations, and policies deemed necessary to carry out the inspection program.
 The State MPI program is to provide sufficient documentation to demonstrate the program's ability to meet the "at least equal to" standard for the next 12 months.
-The State MPI program is to identify any administrative or operational changes made to the programs since the last FSIS reviews and "at least equal to" determination.
+The State MPI program is to identify any administrative or operational changes made to the programs since its last self-assessment document submission and review determination.